-(17) The ICAC Commissioner has significant statutory powers to investigate serious fraud and corruption within the University.
+- (19) The ICAC Commissioner has significant statutory powers to investigate serious fraud and corruption within the University.
 Where there is a reasonable suspicion that a matter may involve improper conduct as defined by the ICAC Act, a Public Officer is bound by section 22 to report the matter to the ICAC Commissioner.
-All members, officers or employees of the University community, including Council or committee members are Public Officers for the purpose of the ICAC Act.

-(18) Matters not required to be reported to the ICAC Commissioner will be investigated and reported to the relevant law enforcement agency or regulator.

-(19) Crimes against persons or University property will be reported to the Police.
+All members, officers or employees of the University community, including Council or committee members are Public Officers for the purpose of the ICAC Act. - (20) Matters not required to be reported to the ICAC Commissioner will be investigated and reported to the relevant law enforcement agency or regulator, or handled internally in accordance with the relevant policy or procedure. - (21) Crimes against persons or University property will be reported to the Police.
 Suspected fraud or corruption committed against the University by an external party may also be reported directly to the Police.